Tuesday, May 12, 2026

 • Address sanity check bonus: Hulda’s 1914 address (Gipsstraße 25/26, Mitte) isn’t the same as Adolf’s 1920 address (Grunewaldstraße 2, Schöneberg).
 If they had matched, that would’ve been chef’s-kiss confirmation—always look for that.
 But different addresses here aren’t a red flag; they read like widower-era logistics (health, family support, new lease).
 Same city, same family, perfectly normal late-life move.

-• 1914 death of Hulda ROSENHEIM Maass in Berlin (parents: Abraham Rosenheim & Lina Cohn; birthplace: Stettin, Prussia)
+Receipts: 1914 death of Hulda ROSENHEIM Maass in Berlin

-Front and center is the 17 May 1939 German census (Volks-, Berufs- und Betriebszählung): a bureaucratic snapshot that is both genealogical gold and a historical gut-punch.
+Front and center is the 17 May 1939 German Minority Census (Volks-, Berufs- und Betriebszählung): a bureaucratic snapshot that is both genealogical gold and a historical gut-punch.

 Blessing: it pins people to exact places with institutional detail.